bikeshgyawali/Chess-Project/docs/dev_log.md

 Today I will be working on the move validation logic of the King, whereas yesterday I finished the logic of the Knight.
 These two pieces are the easiest since they dont have to check for if something is between their path or not.

 I am a bit worried on how I would handle the other pieces, but that is a problem for the future me.

+The validation functions use a lot of if statements, but I see no way around this.
+A necessary evil.
+I also found a bug before a commit where I used "return False" instead of "continue".
+This just returned false in my loop before looking at all my cases so continue is the best tool for that case.